Assignment 3: String Formatting

 Strings module

 Pretty much every programming language supports a string data type and operations.
 The C language's string type is very bare bones: a pointer to a contiguous sequence of characters terminated by a null-terminator (zero, or '\0').
 You can access individual characters using pointer or array operations and that's about it.
-To do more useful things with a C-string, such as find its length, make a copy, or compare two strings, you'll need additional functions.
-Use the command man string to list the functions from the standard C strings module.
-There are a lot of functions in the standard library!
+To do more useful things with a C-string, such as find its length, make a copy, or compare two strings, you need additional functions.
+The standard C library implements a lot of string functions!

 You will implement your own strings module.
-Your module will not include such a large set of operations, just a few key essentials chosen for their specific usefulness to us.
+Your module will not support such a large set of operations, just a few key essentials chosen for their specific usefulness to us.

 Start by reviewing the header file (available as $CS107E/include/strings.h or browse strings.h here).
 The functions exported by the strings module are: